 Hosting inclusive events means creating chances for everyone to participate.
 That way, you can attract the most potential supporters and get your whole community involved.

-To encourage the entire community to participate in your running shoe drive fundraiser, do the following:
+To encourage the entire community to participate in your shoe drive fundraiser, consider the following strategies:

 - Conduct community outreach.
 Post flyers around town and encourage your supporters to spread the word to friends and family.